TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 position without making an actual copy of the object but by simply pointing to the objects full object path.

-The obvious advantage is that a  **change of code to the original object affects all references** .
+The obvious advantage is that a **change of code to the original object affects all references**.
 It avoids the risk mentioned above with the copy operator to forget that a change at a later point does not affect earlier copies.
-On the other hand there's the reverse risk: it is easy to forget that changing theoriginal object will have an impact on all references.
+On the other hand there's the reverse risk: it is easy to forget that changing the original object will have an impact on all references.
 References are very convenient, but should be used with caution.